quantling/pyndl/doc/source/development.rst

     twine upload -s dist/*

-7. Check if the new version is on pypi (https://pypi.python.org/pypi/pyndl/).
+7. (maintainers only) Check if the new version is on pypi (https://pypi.python.org/pypi/pyndl/).

 Versioning